“When you realize there is nothing lacking, the whole world belongs to you.” ~Lao Tzu

 As a spectator at this years Rock n Roll Half Marathon in Virginia Beach, I was in awe of every runner who lined up at the start line.
 The race lived up to its reputation with brutal heat and humidity.
 This race is never an easy race.

-How did I do?
+How did I do it?
 How did I run this race three years in a row?

 The summer of 2010 was a typical summer for me.
 I never ran more than five miles.
 I only ran when I felt like it.
 I never trained.
 I had decided to ignore my race entry.
 I was going to let the race go because my body wasn’t ready.
 A few days before race day, I got a call from my aunt.
 She had breast cancer.
 I had to run.
 I lined up with runners not know what to expect.
 I’d do my best.
 I had to.
 I cried through many of those miles, and yet I finished in a respectable time.
 Somehow I ran that race.
 I felt weak.
 I felt unprepared.
 It felt hard.

 I returned to this race in 2011.
 I was six months pregnant with Chet.
 As I trudged along on the race course, I struggled.
 It felt hard.
 I felt weak.

 In 2012, when Chet was a newborn, I trained hard.
 I ran every Saturday morning.
 Some nights I only had two hours of sleep, but I always showed up to run.
 Race day came, and I ran through all the same feelings.
 It was hard.
 I felt slow.
 I struggled.

 The common thread between all these races was my perception: I always felt like I was struggling to make it work.
 I always felt like I was struggling to balance life and running.
 I always felt like I was struggling to balance life, motherhood and marriage.
 I’ve always felt like I’m struggling to stay afloat.